AKhadhraoui47/Yocto_Rpi_IMU/README.md

 ```

 This overview for Compilation Process and Debugging tools is a solid foundation to go further in understanding another key element of our code which is **Libraries**

+##Libraries

+### 1. Static Libraries

+Static libraries are collections of object files linked into the program at compile time.
+They become part of the final executable, making it self-contained but larger in size.
+To create a static library let's consider **denombrement.c factorial.c** under **Makefile** folder, we start by:

+* **Compiling to Object files**